More about Service File rules

 Through changes to the

 prlog4j2.xml file, you can obtain performance statistics on the execution of services.
-See Viewing statistics for services in the SERVICES-PAL log.
+See Performance tool — Statistics for services.

 Through settings in the prconfig.xml file, you can be alerted to unusually long service operations.
-See Lengthy service operations.
+See How to detect lengthy service operations.

 As an alternative to updating the prconfig.xml file, you can use dynamic system settings to configure your application.
-See Configuring dynamic system settings.
+See Using dynamic system settings.

 For a Pega Community example of a multithreaded file service, see Pega Community article How to support high-throughput file services with multithreading.